Akinsuyi/Akinsuyi/README.md

 # 👋 Hi, I'm Akinsuyi Samson Ayomide
 I am a systems engineer and aspiring researcher with experience in developing AI-driven solutions for societal and industrial challenges.
-My work includes leveraging YOLO algorithms for workplace safety, advancing diabetes retinopathy detection using image processing, and designing autonomous agricultural drone navigation systems to enhance resource efficiency.
+Some Projects I have worked on includes leveraging YOLO algorithms for workplace safety, advancing diabetes retinopathy detection using image processing, and designing autonomous agricultural drone navigation systems to enhance resource efficiency.

 - 🔭 I’m currently working on [Parkison Disease Detection and classification using CNN]
 - 🌱 I’m learning more about [Natural Languague Processing, Reliabilty and Quality Engineering, Manufacturing and Production Systems, Redundancy in Robotic Systems,Energy Systems and Industrial Technology, and Deep Learning Frameworks]